Suggest a Songfact / Artistfact

 Townshend was going to use this as the main song in the Lifehouse film for the villain, Jumbo.

-The origin of the song comes from an event that occurred after The Who's June 9th, 1970 concert in Denver.
-Townshend was tempted by a groupie.
-He went back to his room alone and wrote a prayer beginning, "If my fist clenches, crack it open..."
+Pete Townshend has explained that he never behaved like a typical rock star when he was on tour, especially when it came to groupies, which he tried to avoid.
+He says it was a run-in with a groupie that was the impetus for this song.
+Townshend, who got married in 1968, was tempted by a groupie after The Who's June 9, 1970 concert in Denver.
+He says that he went back to his room alone and wrote a prayer beginning, "If my fist clenches, crack it open..."
 The prayer was more or less asking for help in resisting this temptation.
-The other words could be describing Townshend's self pity and how hard it is to resist. (thanks, Geoff Morgan - Brookfield, WI, for above 2)
+The other words could be describing Townshend's self-pity and how hard it is to resist.

 The lyrics are based on Townshend's own feeling of angst - that no one knows what it's like to be him, with high expectations and pressure to be someone he's not.
 Knowing what a miserable sod he can be, he's telling us not to let himself enjoy it because he doesn't want to enjoy making us (the fans) happy.
 It'll mean we will ask for more!

-Limp Bizkit covered this in 2003 on their album Results May Vary.
-Their version was used in the Halle Berry movie Gothika.
-Berry appeared in the video, which was directed by Bizkit front man Fred Durst.
+To the horror of many Who fans who turned up their noses at nu-metal, Limp Bizkit covered this song on their 2003 on their album Results May Vary, taking it to #18 UK and #71 US (the only cover version to chart).
+This version was used in the Halle Berry movie Gothika.
+Berry appeared in the video, which was directed by Bizkit frontman Fred Durst.
 Conveniently enough, Durst included a scene where he kisses Berry in the video.